chess3official/chess3-whitepaper/economics/tokenomics.md

 ---

-**The $CHESS3 token isn't just currency—it's ownership in the future of competitive chess.**
+**The $GBTZ token isn't just currency—it's ownership in the future of competitive chess.**

 *Detailed tokenomics will be finalized and announced closer to launch date.*